truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 * Fix non-physical interface (Link Aggregation, VLAN, Bridge) link address getting into database when it is updated ([NAS-125932](https://ixsystems.atlassian.net/browse/NAS-125932)).

-### 23.10.1.1 Ongoing Issues

-* TrueNAS Enterprise High Availability customers with iSCSI and ALUA enabled can experience intermittent iSCSI management issues due to operation timeout.
-A fix is forthcoming in the 23.10.2 release.

 See the **23.10.1 Ongoing Issues** list below for any additional details about issues discovered after the 23.10.1 release.

 ## 23.10.1 Changelog